-OK, so you have an app idea!
-Now, what’s next?
-If you’re here, it’s likely because you saw the next step as giving your app idea a name.
+OK, you have a mobile app idea!
+What’s next?
+If you’re using our app name generator, you probably saw that the next step is to find a catchy mobile app name.

 According to Statista, there are 2.5 million apps on the Google Play Store and 1.8 million apps on the Apple App Store.
-Considering the competition, finding a catchy name that will help your app stand out in the search results is essential.
+Considering the competition, finding a creative name that will stand out in the app store is essential.
 It could be the difference between someone downloading your app or downloading your competitor’s app.

-If you’re here, you likely recognize the importance of finding a great name for your app!
-The tips below will help you find a name that resonates with your app’s users.
+Since you came across our app name generator, you likely recognize the importance of choosing a catchy name for your app!
+The tips below will help you find a name that resonates with your future users.

 For more detail, check out our How to Name Your Business blog post.
 This post has ten tips that are important for every type of business venture to follow.
 The guide fits perfectly with these app-specific naming tips!